 This American eCommerce marketplace launched in Chicago in 2008 reshaped the concept of group discount online shopping.
 It connects its subscribers to local businesses in one of 500 cities worldwide.
 The principle is simple: users get a discount and business owners increase the revenue; it’s a win-win situation.

-In 2012, CBS created a sitcom about two guys working in Groupon called Friend Me, but the show never aired and was cancelled a year later.
+In 2012, CBS created a sitcom about two guys working in Groupon called Friend Me.
+The show never aired and was cancelled a year later.

-Having listed all the companies, we can notices that they are evenly distributed geographically, covering every corner of the globe.
+Having listed all the companies, we can notice that they are evenly distributed geographically, covering every corner of the globe.
 Regardless of where you live, if you decide to purchase something online, you will inevitably come into contact with some of these enterprises.